leonjza/frida-boot/course/2-chapter-2/sleep.md

 ]
 ```

-?> Many functions in the Frida API have syncronous and asyncronous versions.
+?> Many functions in the Frida API have synchronous and asynchronous versions.
 The one you use highly depends on the program you are writing.
-For example, `enumerateModules()` responds to callbacks as modules are discovered, whereas `enumerateModulesSync()` blocks until module resolution is complete, returning an array of discovered modules.
+For example, `enumerateModules()` responds to call backs as modules are discovered, whereas `enumerateModulesSync()` blocks until module resolution is complete, returning an array of discovered modules.
 Keep this in mind as you read the documentation and write your code!

 The `enumerateModulesSync()` gave us an array of modules available in the target process.
 If we were interested in only a single module, we could use the `getModuleByName()` call.
 A variation of the same function exists called `getModuleByAddress()` which does exactly what you think it does.
 The return to `getModuleByName()` in the Frida world is a `Module` object.